Inventory

 The header displays the listing title and the tenant article ID.
 Below, availability values give insights on the stock availability of the listing.

 The future stock movements graph shows the development of stock that will be available for picking in the future.
-The table on the right provides more details into the events that triggered the respective change in stock levels.
+The table on the right provides more details about the events that triggered the respective change in stock levels.
 Stock levels can change due to:

 FAQs